fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 detect that blocks are invalid, so they show confirmations that aren't real.

-- **Bitcoin Core 0.9.5 and later** never had any problems because it could detect which blocks were invalid.
+- **Fabcoin Core 0.9.5 and later** never had any problems because it could detect which blocks were invalid.
-- **Bitcoin Core 0.9.4 and earlier** will never provide as much security as later versions of Bitcoin Core because it doesn't know about the additional [BIP66][BIP66] consensus rules.
-[Upgrade][bitcoin core] is recommended to return to full node security.
+- **Fabcoin Core 0.9.4 and earlier** will never provide as much security as later versions of Fabcoin Core because it doesn't know about the additional [BIP66][BIP66] consensus rules.
+[Upgrade][fabcoin core] is recommended to return to full node security.
 - **Lightweight (SPV) wallets** are not safe for less than
 {{confs}} confirmations until all the major pools switch to full validation.
-- **Web wallets** are very diverse in what infrastructure they run and how they handle double spends, so unless you know for sure that they use Bitcoin Core 0.9.5 or later for full validation, you should assume they have the same security as the lightweight wallets described above.
+- **Web wallets** are very diverse in what infrastructure they run and how they handle double spends, so unless you know for sure that they use Fabcoin Core 0.9.5 or later for full validation, you should assume they have the same security as the lightweight wallets described above.

 <h2 id="cause">What's Happening</h2>

 Summary: Some miners are currently generating invalid blocks.
-Almost all software (besides Bitcoin Core 0.9.5 and later) will accept these invalid blocks under certain conditions.
+Almost all software (besides Fabcoin Core 0.9.5 and later) will accept these invalid blocks under certain conditions.

 So far, the following forks of two or more blocks have occurred: